 Maxwell explained that Debbie’s work resonates with the work of SEM to promote access for those marginalised in society.

 Debbie said she was keen to work with SEM to reach out to specifically Black and Ethnic Minorities individuals with disabilities who are the most marginalised when it comes to accessing the countryside.
-She explained this is the most hidden group in our society who know one talks about and whose voices are not heard in Government policy in relation to access rights.
+She explained this is the most hidden group in our society who no one talks about and whose voices are not heard in Government policy in relation to access rights.

 SEM’s CEO noted that disabled Black and Minoritised individuals particularly suffer from “double jeopardy” in the provision of environmental services as they have no one to advocate on their behalf.
 He therefore welcome the idea to work with Debbie to reach out to this marginalised group who lack the resources and equipment to access the greens paces such as the countryside and National Parks where those privileged are reaping the benefits of our Natural Health Service.